smartinternz02/SBSPS-Challenge-10169-1691067442/README.md

 # Identifying Patterns and Trends In Campus Placement Data using Machine Learning
 This project was developed as a part of IBM Hack Challenge 2023.
-This project tries to predict the outcome of a student's placement based on doifferent parameters ( for example, their CGPA, number of backlogs, number of internships, etc).
+This project tries to predict the outcome of a student's placement based on different parameters ( for example, their CGPA, number of backlogs, number of internships, etc).
 Our hope is that this project helps students to gauge their performance and work accordingly towards achieving a successful placements.

 ## Table of Contents
 - [Project Description](#project-description)